Fragaria vesca

 Add to MyPlants View Locations

-This plant has two subspecies, one is native (ssp. americana) and one is not (ssp. vesca).
+This plant has two subspecies, one is native (ssp. americana) and one is European (ssp. vesca).
 The species is similar to the common strawberry (F. virginiana) but has smaller flowers, narrower and more pointed leaves, and flowers that are usually held above the leaves.
 Like all strawberries, it has three coarsely toothed leaflets on a slender stalk and a flower with five petals.
 The flower resembles that of a rose and the species is part of the rose family.

 Habitat & Range